 One of the key principles guiding the City of Windhoek's drought response is to maintain economic vitality of the community to the best extent possible.
 Water restrictions imposed in response to drought can affect businesses in different ways.
 As part of its public outreach efforts, the City of Windhoek will continue to carefully coordinate restriction programs with water-based industries so that customer needs are accommodated as far as reasonable possible.
 The primary program is to apply consumption control by introducing appropriate tariff programs.
-Water restrictions are considered as last resource, since restrictions will impact on the integrity of infrastructure and have a negative impact on essential services.
+Water rationing is considered as last resort, since such rationing will impact on the integrity of infrastructure and have a negative impact on essential services.